 Zaki Bani Rusheid is one of the most influential leaders of the Muslim Brotherhood in Jordan.
 He is the deputy to the leader of the Muslim Brotherhood as well as the head of a political committee in the Islamic Action Front.
 Rusheid, who was born in Zarqa (25 kilometers east of Amman) in 1957, holds a diploma in Chemical Engineering.
 He was the General Secretary of the Islamic Action Front from 2006 to 2009 (The Global Muslim Brotherhood Daily Report, May 7, 2010).
-Some reports stated that Hamas' influence on the Muslim Brotherhood in Jordan increased while Rusheid was at the helm of the group (al-Hourriah [Beirut], September 21, 2011; al-Quds, March 19, 2010).
+Some argue that Hamas' influence on the Muslim Brotherhood has increased since Rusheid left the helm of the group, leading to a division between the hawks and the doves (al-Hourriah [Beirut], September 21, 2011; al-Quds, March 19, 2010).